ehsundar/pyboss/README.md

 *you can partially overwrite config value by defining sources*

 TODO:
+* mutual lock for read and write
 * CLI for source check
-* reload and interval
-* lock for read and write
-* disable source from env
-* source fail safety
 * unit tests

 ## Quick Start